-The Commission organized a Human Rights Mela and Street Theatre Festival of its own kind in the country at the amphitheatre arena of Central Park, Rajiv Chowk (Connaught Place), New Delhi yesterday on the 13th October, 2018.
+The Commission organized a Human Rights Mela and Street Theatre Festival one of its kind in the country, at the amphitheatre arena of Central Park, Rajiv Chowk (Connaught Place), New Delhi yesterday on the 13th October, 2018.
 It was inaugurated by Mrs. Jyotika Kalra, Member, NHRC.
-Seven selected groups performed their street plays on different aspects of human rights and competed for the covetous awards.
+Seven selected groups(from a total of 26 groups that entered the competition) performed their street plays on different aspects of human rights and competed for the covetous awards.
 A jury, headed by Mrs. Jyotika Kalra, Member, NHRC comprising Mr. Surajit Dey, Registrar (Law) and Mrs Sumedha Dwevedi, SSP, NHRC judged the plays for the awards.

 The first prize of Rs.
 1, 00,000/- went to the Street Play Society of Janki Devi Mahila College, Delhi University for their play -‘Maila Kuchaila’, highlighting the challenges of the manual scavengers and the need to protect their rights to life, dignity and equality.
 The second prize of Rs.
 60,000/- went to Rudraksh Kala Mandal for their play- ‘Apna Adhikar Pechano’, highlighting how to deal with domestic violence targeting women and take legal recourse approaching the rights bodies and the third prize of Rs.
 40,000/- was given to Jazba Theatre group’s play ‘Bhookh’, highlighting the challenges related to protection of right to food and how the people can themselves better ensure it by avoiding wastage of food.
 Besides, all the seven participating groups received Rs 25,000/-each.